donotWork/DLCV-project/README.md

 pillow , numpy, matplotlib, ipython, pytorch-msssim, torch, torchvision, ultralytics, albumentations

+> [!NOTE]
-* Note: If you get a error on the vgg16 module missing, download pretrained vgg16 model, and save it into the cache of the device, so that model is able to recognize it.
+>  If you get a error on the vgg16 module missing, download pretrained vgg16 model, and save it into the cache of the device, so that model is able to recognize it.
- Or
+> 					Or
-Run the PyTorch download part of the vgg16 model, in the machine with internet, and transfer the model from there to your device.
+> Run the PyTorch download part of the vgg16 model, in the machine with internet, and transfer the model from there to your device.

 * Download the pretrained yolov8m model from online as well, and save it in your main directory.